tus/tusd/docs/usage-binary.md

     	Directory to search for available hooks scripts -hooks-enabled-events string
     	Comma separated list of enabled hook events (e.g. post-create,post-finish).
-Leave empty to enable all events -hooks-http string
+Leave empty to enable all events -hooks-grpc string
+    	An gRPC endpoint to which hook events will be sent to -hooks-grpc-backoff int
+    	Number of seconds to wait before retrying each retry (default 1) -hooks-grpc-retry int
+    	Number of times to retry on a server error or network timeout (default 3) -hooks-http string
     	An HTTP endpoint to which hook events will be sent to -hooks-http-backoff int